loljoho/blog/_posts/2019-10-15-keurig-readme.markdown

 categories: coffee
 ---

-It has recently come to my attention that a number of individuals are puzzled by the contraption in the corner, so I've taken time out of of my *extremely busy life* to write up a README describing its use.
+It has recently come to my attention that a number of individuals are puzzled or intimidated by the contraption in the corner, so I've taken time out of of my *extremely busy life* to write up a README describing its use.

 If you see the bottle(s) of water running low, kindly (and carefully) fill them up at the water fountain located outside the room.